flyingpie/windows-terminal-quake/docs/pages/v2/settings/apps.md

 			// A unique name for the app, used for logging.
 			"Name":		"PowerShell",

-			// Hot keys that toggle this app only.
+			// Hotkeys that toggle this app only.
-			"HotKeys":	[{ "Modifiers": "Control", "Key": "D1" }],
+			"Hotkeys":	[{ "Modifiers": "Control", "Key": "D1" }],

 			// Used to find an existing instance, or start a new one.
 			"FileName":	"powershell"